jorenberg/angstrom/README.md

 ### What's inside?
 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.
 I have written some class(s) to work for responsiveness and to work on the principle of progressive enhancement.
 All Ångström® is build for every layout, whatever in the daily use by the help of Sass and JavaScript.

+<b>Note</b>: Fork it, remove what you don't use, and build on what you do use.